adilcr01/-CarPricePredictionFlask/Car Price Prediction Flask/readme.md

 ## Link to the application
-Check out the live demo: https://car-price-streamlit.herokuapp.com/
+Check out the live demo: https://car-price-flaskapp.herokuapp.com/

-##### Note: You might expect delay in loading the website as the webframework used is Streamlit.